dib-lab/dib-training/2016-02-29-sph-webh-bitb-lr.rst

 Description
 -----------

+This workshop will cover using webhooks with `Bitbucket
+<https://bitbucket.org/>`__ to create Web sites that automatically update when
+you make changes in a Bitbucket repository.  `Sphinx
-This workshop will cover Sphinx, Webhooks, and Bitbucket, and how they can be used to create online webpages.
+<http://www.sphinx-doc.org/en/stable/>`__ and reStructuredText will be used to
+build the underlying Web site.

 This workshop will be taught remotely and broadcast to UC Davis via Google Hangouts.
 It will also be streaming on YouTube.

 Installation instructions